Tardigrade-nx/RHCompletion/README.md

 Subsequent launches will open the floating note directly.

-When the floating is opened:
+When the floating note is opened:
 - You can move it anywhere on the screen
 - Close it with the 'X' button (upper-right)
 - Go back to the settings screen with the 'settings' button (upper-left)